 - Provide an explanation as to how personal information is used to improve customer experience.

 Data storage concerns can be addressed by simply choosing a website host that has data centres in Canada.
 A 2017 CIRA study found that 76 percent of Canadians are more concerned about their personal data if it’s stored in the United States.
 To ensure data is protected by Canadian law against intrusive provisions from the USA Freedom act, sweeping server seizures under the Digital Millennium Copyright Act, the loss of net neutrality, and other foreign laws or policies, your website servers must be physically located in Canada.

 What Does it all Mean?

 Canadians love to shop online, but more than ever they expect you to earn their business and protect their data.
 Initially, standards were lower for online business.
 Now, consumers demand the same experience that they’ve come to expect from offline retailers, and then some.
 They know they’re important and they expect you to acknowledge, value and appreciate them.
 Unfortunately, many businesses have ignored these expectations to one degree or another.

-The results are disatisfied customers.
+The results are dissatisfied customers.
 Fifty-one percent of online consumers say most companies don’t meet their experience expectations, and 54 percent of customers don’t believe companies care about their best interests.
 Obviously, many businesses have a lot of work to do if they want to improve their bottom line.

 “Fifty-seven percent of customers have stopped buying from a company because a competitor provided a better experience,” states the Salesforce report.
 “What’s more, 62% of customers say they share bad experiences with others.
 With the proliferation of peer review sites and social media, this practice can inflict widespread reputational damage.”

 ???
 What are you doing to keep Canadian online shoppers happy and secure?
 Please share your experience and questions in the comments below.

-Data Source: Shopify Report: State of the Connected Customer
+Data Source: Salesforce Report: State of the Connected Customer

 ✔ You may also be interested in reading: